The Trip (Seinfeld): Part 2

 George and Jerry try to convince themselves of Kramer's innocence.
-George is starving due to refusing to eat breakfast during East Coast lunchtime, but Jerry is anxious to set the record straight with police.
-They stop at a payphone, and Jerry uses George's name to call 911.

-George and Jerry are summoned to the police station, but they cannot find their own way.
-A police car picks them up, and the two become insatiably curious about police privileges and unaccountability, even asking to play with the car sirens.
-They are dismayed when a roadside carjacking interrupts their ride, and they are forced to sit together with the cuffed carjacker.
+George is starving due to refusing to eat breakfast during East Coast lunchtime, but Jerry goes to a payphone to set the record straight with police.
+He resorts to dialing 911 since they have no change, and uses George's name on a whim.
+Since they cannot find their own way to the police station, a police car picks them up.
+The two become insatiably curious about police privileges and unaccountability, even asking to play with the car sirens.
+To their dismay, their ride is interrupted to arrest a roadside carjacker.

-George and Jerry wager a housekeeping tip on whether Lupe will tuck George's blankets, but George does not know how much to tip.
-They ask the carjacker, who turns out to tip far better than Jerry.
+Having wagered a housekeeping tip with Jerry on whether Lupe will tuck in his blankets, George does not know how much to tip; he asks the cuffed carjacker, who turns out to tip far better than Jerry.
 Before they get to the station, the car is dispatched to apprehend Kramer.
-Jerry and George tag along, leaving the car unlocked, and the carjacker escapes.
+Jerry and George unlock the car to tag along, and the carjacker escapes.

 In lockup, Kramer is nonchalant and carefree to Jerry and George, but quickly cracks and is dragged away screaming.
 Under interrogation, Kramer's protestations are silenced by the detective, who zealously profiles his psychology and motives.
 Kramer is reduced to a blubbering mess by the relentless accusations, but another victim is found while he is detained, proving his innocence.
 He celebrates "the murderer struck again" with Jerry and George.

 Overlooking the San Fernando Valley, Kramer relates, but disavows, the struggle of making it in Hollywood, and declines to return with Jerry and George.
 Jerry apologizes for their falling-out, and everyone hugs.
-Lupe has tucked in George's blankets after all, leaving him tossing and turning sleeplessly.
+Lupe has tucked in George's blankets after all, and he sleeplessly struggles to kick them loose.
 He is still disappointed days later back in New York, but realizes he forgot to tip her.

-Kramer returns without fanfare as though nothing had happened, and he and Jerry trade keys once more.
+Kramer returns without fanfare as though he never left, and he and Jerry trade keys once more.
 Back in L.A., TV news identifies the true Smog Strangler as the escaped carjacker, who remains at large.